- What is Considered Wire Fraud?

 - Usage of this form of communication to further their scam

-A scammer can still be convicted of wire fraud even if the victim never lost any money or valuables.
-Simply participating in the planning of such a scheme is still considered wire fraud.
+A scammer can still be convicted of wire fraud charges even if the victim never lost any money or valuables.
+Simply participating in the planning and elements of wire fraud is still considered wire fraud.

 Other examples of mail fraud, which can also be considered wire fraud, include: